denten-courses/technologies-of-dissent/2017-fall/README.md

 ### Week 12: Concealment and Exposure

-No class on Monday, Nov 13.
+No class on Monday, Nov 13 & Nov 20.
 We will discuss the readings on Wednesday, at Butler 208b.

 - Thomas Nagel, “[Concealment and Exposure][101]” in *Philosophy & Public